dingo-actual/om/readme.md

 In the following, we will refer to the operations performed thus far as an "attention block."
 One of the novel ideas expressed in Om LLM is the use of a sequence of attention blocks, rather than a single attention block.

-Note that a single attention block represents an approximate nearest-neighbor lookup, and the result that's learned is a number of "prototype regions" within the value dimension.
-This form of memory is limited by the dimension of the value space.
+Note that a single attention block represents an approximate nearest-neighbor lookup, and the result that's learned is a number of "prototype regions" within the value dimension and the effective number of "prototype regions" that can be expressed through the projection matrices.
 Instead, if we perform multiple such approximate nearest-neighbor lookups, the model can learn a distributed representation in the form of "paths" between "prototype regions."
 This more expressive form of memory comes at a limited additional computational cost and adds a negligible number of parameters to the model.

 The mechanics of the multi-pass memory (with multiple attention blocks) are illustrated below:

 ![Memory Multi-Pass Step](images/multi_pass_mem.png)

 If the final value dimension in the sequence differs from the first value dimension, the model performs a projection from the final value dimension to the first value dimension.
-This is done to reduce the number of parameters needed when projecting from the output dimension of the memory operation back to the input dimension.
+This is done (with the assumption that the first value dimension is the smallest) to reduce the number of parameters needed when projecting from the output dimension of the memory operation back to the input dimension.

 This allows us to use sequences of increasingly large memory dimensions, while only adding a small number of parameters to the model.